War for Earth-3: Main plot

 Johnny Quick arrives on Earth-Prime to get the Cosmic Treadmill.
-After Wally West returns from his recent adventure with his kids, Wally learns that Linda Park has developed superspeed.
-Wally hears that Johnny Quick is trying to find the Cosmic Treadmill from orders of Amanda Waller, but Mirror Master appears and tries to destroy the Cosmic Treadmill.
-It is revealed that Johnny Quick was trapped in the Speed Force but Amanda Waller and Etrigan freed him, with Johnny Quick getting the Cosmic Treadmill and disappearing.
+After Wally West returns from his recent adventure with his children, Wally learns that Linda Park has developed superspeed.
+Wally hears that Quick is trying to find the Cosmic Treadmill from orders of Amanda Waller, but Mirror Master appears and tries to destroy the Cosmic Treadmill.
+It is revealed that Quick was trapped in the Speed Force but Waller and Etrigan freed him, with Quick getting the Cosmic Treadmill and disappearing.
 Raven tries to heal Cyborg and Beast Boy after Red X injured them in a previous battle, but they are interrupted by Rick Flag and Harley Quinn from Earth-8.
 Nightwing, Starfire, Donna Troy, Roy Harper, and Wally West decide to go help out the Suicide Squad, but unbeknownst to them Emiko Queen and a couple of their students sneak in their ship.

 Rick Flag's Suicide Squad and the Teen Titans fight the Crime Syndicate on Earth-3 while Amanda Waller captures Emiko Queen and the Titans students.
-Earth-8 Harley Quinn and Mirror Master capture Yorick (a creature with a bird skull for a head) to find out what Amanda Waller is planning.
-Superwoman saves Peacemaker and Ambush Bug, who goes off to fight Ultraman, who is convinced by Rick Flag that Amanda Waller is using him as a puppet because her true plans is to remove Earth-3 from the DC Multiverse.
-Amanda Waller tells the Teen Titans to stand down and promises to teleport the Teen Titans and their students away from Earth-3 as she deems them innocent people who are not involved in this.
-Ultraman nearly kills Superwoman, but Ambush Bug and Mirror Master use their teleport abilities to teleport Ultraman to multiple locations where he is weakened, while Rick Flag, Bloodsport, and Peacemaker shoot Ultraman which gives Emerald Knight enough time to fix the Phantom Zone projector to send Ultraman into the Phantom Zone.
-Amanda Waller teleports the rest of the Suicide Squad back to Earth-Prime, creates her own Justice League (Match, Earth-3 Black Canary, Nocturna, Etrigan, Johnny Quick and Superwoman) and Earth-3 is split off from the DC Multiverse.
+Superwoman saves Peacemaker and Ambush Bug, who goes off to fight Ultraman, who is convinced by Flag that Waller is using him as a puppet because her true plans is to remove Earth-3 from the DC Multiverse.
+Waller tells the Teen Titans to stand down and promises to teleport the Teen Titans and their students away from Earth-3 as she deems them innocent people who are not involved in this.
+Ultraman nearly kills Superwoman, but is stopped by Ambush Bug and Mirror Master.
+Rick Flag, Bloodsport, and Peacemaker shoot Ultraman, which gives Emerald Knight enough time to send Ultraman into the Phantom Zone.
+Waller teleports the rest of the Suicide Squad back to Earth-Prime and creates her own Justice League (Match, Earth-3 Black Canary, Nocturna, Etrigan, Johnny Quick and Superwoman).